Knowledge Hub

 Dilapidations Claim

-During and at the end of a commercial lease, it’s often the case that a dispute arises between the landlord and the tenant about the state and condition of the property and the associated rights and duties that each are meant to fulfil throughout the duration of the lease.
-In this article, our commercial property dispute solicitors will provide you with an overview of the dilapidations claims process so that you’re equipped with the knowledge of how to deal with a problem of this nature if it arises.
+During and at the end of a commercial lease, it’s often the case that a dispute arises between the landlord and the tenant about the state and condition of the property and the related rights and duties that each are meant to fulfil during the lease period.
+In this article, our commercial property dispute solicitors will provide you with an overview of the dilapidations claims process so that you’re equipped with the knowledge about how to deal with a problem of this kind if it arises.

 What is a dilapidations claim?

-A dilapidations claim is a type of claim that arises when a commercial landlord and its’ tenant disagree about the extent to which repair, reinstatement and redecoration obligations have been complied with during the lifetime of the lease.
-They can spiral quickly and therefore need to be handled with care to minimise financial outlay and/or a potential court action.
+A dilapidations claim is a type of claim that arises when a commercial landlord and its tenant disagree about the extent to which repair, reinstatement and redecoration obligations have been complied with during the lifetime of the lease.
+They can spiral quickly and need to be handled with care to minimise expense and/or a potential court action.

 Types of dilapidations claims

-There are two different categories of dilapidations claim: interim and terminal.
+There are two different types of dilapidations claim: interim and terminal.
 Both types are described below:

 • Interim claims: These types of claims are made by the landlord during the lifetime of the lease with a view to keeping tenants on track with their obligations and ensuring that any non-compliance is dealt with swiftly and at an early stage.

-• Terminal claims: When the lease has ended, this is the time at which it would be appropriate to make a final dilapidations claim.
-The landlord is then certain what breaches need to be rectified, the costs of remedial work and also any financial losses they might have to bear.
+• Terminal claims: After the lease has ended would be the appropriate time to make a final dilapidations claim.
+The landlord is certain at that point about what breaches need to be rectified, the costs of remedial work and also any financial losses they might have to bear.
 This could include, for example, professional fees, loss of rent for the period within which work is being undertaken and payment of service charges and utilities rates.

 Who can bring a dilapidations claim?